Daniel Ortega: Sandinista revolution and first presidency (1979–1990)

-Thirty-three per cent of the Nicaraguan voters cast ballots for one of six opposition parties—three to the right of the Sandinistas, three to the left—which had campaigned with the aid of government funds and free TV and radio time.
+Thirty-three per cent of the Nicaraguan voters cast ballots for one of six opposition parties — three to the right of the Sandinistas, three to the left-which had campaigned with the aid of government funds and free TV and radio time.
 Two conservative parties captured a combined 23% of the vote.
 They held rallies across the country (a few of which were disrupted by FSLN supporters) and blasted the Sandinistas in harsh terms.
-Most foreign and independent observers noted this pluralism in debunking the Reagan administration charge—ubiquitous in the US media—that it was a "Soviet-style sham" election.
+Most foreign and independent observers noted this pluralism in debunking the Reagan administration charge — ubiquitous in the US media — that it was a "Soviet-style sham" election.
 Some opposition parties boycotted the election, allegedly under pressure from US embassy officials, and so it was denounced as being unfair by the Reagan administration.
 Reagan thus maintained that he was justified to continue supporting what he referred to as the Contras' "democratic resistance".

-The illegal intervention of the Contras continued (albeit covertly) after Ortega's democratic election.
+The illegal intervention on behalf the Contras continued (covertly) after Ortega's election.
 Peace talks between five Central American heads of state in July 1987 led to the signing of the Central American Peace Accords, and the beginning of a roadmap to the end of the conflict.
-In 1988, the Contras first entered into peace talks with the Sandinista government, although the violence continued, as did their US support.
+In 1988, the Contras first entered into peace talks with the Sandinista government, although the violence continued, as did US support.
 Despite US opposition, disarmament of the Contras began in 1989.